Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Washington's games this season have gone over 43 points four of nine times.

-- Washington and its opponents have gone over the current 43-point total in four of nine games this season.
+- Colorado has combined with its opponents to score more than 43 points in five of nine games this season.

 - Saturday's over/under is 1.0 point higher than the combined 42 PPG average of the two teams.